 What You Will Learn

-- The four parts of a comprehensive business strategy.
+The 3 main parts of a standard business process.

 Landon is a devoted student of economics, business management, and business strategy.
 He makes great efforts to apply better business practices to his own surveying and to help other surveyors and civil engineers do the same.